DHYM connections on higher rank holomorphic vector bundles over ${\mathbb{P}}(T_{{\mathbb{P}^{2}}})$: Proof of Theorem A

 \begin{remark} It is worth mentioning that the subset $\mathcal{D}_{\pi}(\omega_{0})$ used in the previous construction is the finite subset of ${\rm{Pic}}({\mathbbm{P}}(T_{{\mathbbm{P}^{2}}}))$ of line bundles (up to isomorphism) of the form

 If we define

 one can check that ${\bf{E}} \to {\mathbbm{P}}(T_{{\mathbbm{P}^{2}}})$ is a rank 6 (slope unstable) holomorphic vector bundle.
-Proceeding similarly as in the last example, one can construct a dHYM instanton on ${\bf{E}}$ which is not dHYM instanton. \end{remark}
+Proceeding similarly as in the last example, one can construct a dHYM connection on ${\bf{E}}$ which is not dHYM instanton. \end{remark}

 \begin{proof}(Theorem \ref{thmArestate}) The proof follows from Lemma \ref{L1}, Lemma \ref{L2}, and Lemma \ref{L3}.

 \end{proof}